-144 8.9.2 Key protection
+163 8.9.2 Key protection

-- When using SPDM, the device key pair forms the foundation for proof of identity, and the device private key must be protected from disclosure to an unauthorized party.
+164 When using SPDM, the device key pair forms the foundation for proof of identity, and the device private key must be protected from disclosure to an unauthorized party.
 A component should ensure that the device key pair cannot be accessed, regenerated, or replicated if an attacker gains access to the component.
-The protection mechanisms should protect the secret values from access through debug ports, an API, or other interfaces. - Some items that the component should protect are: - · The basis of the component identity, such as the UDS. - · The device private key. - Any values that were used to derive or store other protected values, such as a key encryption key for the device private key. - When processing the SPDM specified Key Schedule, a component should erase input key material, such as Salt 1 and the handshake secrets, as soon as they are no longer needed. - When the device private key is in plaintext form, it should only be stored in the internal memory of the component.
+The protection mechanisms should protect the secret values from access through debug ports, an API, or other interfaces.

+- 165 Some items that the component should protect are: - The basis of the component identity, such as the UDS. - The device private key. - Any values that were used to derive or store other protected values, such as a key encryption key for the device private key. - When processing the SPDM specified Key Schedule, a component should erase input key material, such as Salt\1 and the handshake secrets, as soon as they are no longer needed. - 166 When the device private key is in plaintext form, it should only be stored in the internal memory of the component.
 To protect the device private key, the component should clear it from memory as soon as it is no longer needed.
-A component can use non-volatile memory to store its device private key but the non-volatile memory should be protected against unauthorized access, including attempts to gain physical access to the non-volatile memory, such as removing a flash part. - Any session keys should be protected from external observation and should be erased when no longer needed.

-Because the session keys typically exist during runtime, the protection should include protection against reads from a debug facility and reads through an API. - This protection can be implemented through a hardware mechanism that prevents unauthorized access.
-If the device key pair storage is protected through encryption, the encryption key must not be one of the device keys because this violates the NIST SP800-57 requirement that a key is used for only one purpose.
+A component can use non-volatile memory to store its device private key, but the non-volatile memory should be protected against unauthorized access, including attempts to gain physical access to the non-volatile memory, such as removing a flash part. - 167 Any session keys should be protected from external observation and should be erased when no longer needed.
+Because the session keys typically exist during runtime, the protection should include protection against reads from a debug facility and reads through an API. - 168 This protection can be implemented through a hardware mechanism that prevents unauthorized access.
+If the device key pair storage is protected through encryption, the encryption key must not be one of the device keys because this violates the NIST SP800-57 requirement that a key is used for only one purpose. - 169 The device should provide adequate protection for the device private key in-use (secure signing) and at-rest (secure storage).
+The device private key should never be exposed in any form outside of the device trust boundary.
+The device private key should only be accessible to device hardware, immutable firmware, or a similarly protected layer for establishing additional certificate chains such as in the alias certificate model.